FREE WHOLE FOODS

 Call your local internet provider and ask for a discount.
 (It works – I saved $485 in a 20 minute phone call that way!)
 Skimp on your cell phone plan.
 Cancel a home phone if you don't need it.
 Look at all of your monthly bills, and see if there are any bills you can change by either getting rid of them completely or making a phone call to get a reduced payment.

-What other suggestions do you have to save extra money before Christmas?
+What other suggestions do you have to save for Christmas?
 I'd love to hear what's working for you!